JabeenShukoor/Winning-Pac-Mind/README.md

 Following this, the value iteration process is applied to the Bellman equation and the process is iterated until the value converges and we get an optimal policy.
 Reward settings :

-FOOD REWARD : 20
+*FOOD REWARD : 20
 CAPSULE REWARD : 40
 GHOST PENALTY : -100
 NEIGHBOURING GHOST PENALTY : -50
-EMPTY SPACE REWARD = -1
+EMPTY SPACE REWARD = -1*

+To run pacman in small grid, use the following line of code python pacman.py -q -n 10 -p MDPAgent -l smallGrid

+To run pacman in medium grid, use the following line of code python pacman.py -q -n 10 -p MDPAgent -l mediumClassic

+*You can change the number of times it runs.
+The above code runs the game 10 times*